next-exp/sw-docs/docs/source/dorothea.rst

      - ``float``
      - Threshold for each bin within each S1/S2 to be considered for the energy computation (pes).

-   * - ``s2_nsipmmin|nsipmminax``
+   * - ``s2_nsipmmin|nsipmmax``
      - ``int``
      - Lower/upper limits to the number of SiPM sensors with a recorded signal.

    * - ``global_reco_params``
      - ``dict``
      - Set of parameters for the corona algorithm.
-Since the desired one is the barycenter reconstruction, the only mandatory elements in the dictionary are:
+Since the desired one is the barycenter reconstruction, the only required elements in the dictionary are:

-        * ``Qthr``: charge threshold, ignore all SiPMs with less than Qthr pes.
+        * ``Qthr``: time-integrated charge threshold, ignore all SiPMs with less than Qthr pes.
         * ``lm_radius=-1``: sets the algorithm to be the barycenter.